Incorporate Something Pleasurable Into Your Commute

 Unwind With Physical Activity

 It is no secret that physical activity is strongly linked to better physical and mental health.
 Workers can rebalance their brains, stretch out tense muscles and lower their stress levels through almost any form of after-work exercise or movement.
-Popular examples include:
+Popular examples include:- Yoga.

 - Martial arts.